dfsp-spirit/react-multi-timeline/README.md

 ## Preview

-Here is a screenshot with some example timelines:
+Here is a screenshot with some example timelines.
+It shows the room occupancy for a house with several rooms over time.

 ![react-multi-timeline-example](./react-multi-timeline-example.jpg?raw=true "React Multi Timeline example")

+Each timeline represents a single room, and each event represents the time during which a certain person lived in the respective room.

 ## License and Author